-set_reg_output_delay {registerName} [-route ns] [-disable] [-comment textString]
+set\reg\output\delay {registerName} [-route ns] [-disable] [-comment textString]

+A single bit, an entire bus, or a slice of a bus.
 Advanced user option that you use to tighten constraints during resynthesis, when the place-and-route timing report shows the timing goal is not met because of long paths from the register.
 Allows the command to accept a comment string.
 The tool honors the annotation and preserves it with the object so that the exact string is written out when the constraint is written out.
 The comment remains intact through the synthesis, place-and-route, and timing-analysis flows.
 Disables the constraint.

-The set_reg_output_delay constraint speeds up paths coming from a register by a given number of nanoseconds.
-The synthesis tool attempts to meet the global clock frequency goals for a design as well as the individual clock frequency goals (set with create_clock).
+The set\reg\output\delay constraint speeds up paths coming from a register by a given number of nanoseconds.
+The synthesis tool attempts to meet the global clock frequency goals for a design as well as the individual clock frequency goals (set with create\clock).
 Use this constraint to speed up the paths coming from a register.
-For information about the equivalent SCOPE spreadsheet interface, see Registers, on page 227.
+For information about the equivalent SCOPE spreadsheet interface, see Registers, on page 228.

-Use this constraint instead of the legacy constraint, define reg_output_delay.
+Use this constraint instead of the legacy constraint, define\reg\output\delay.